Sage-of-Mirrors/SuperBMD/README.md

 `SuperBMD.exe <model path>`

 ## Notes
+### Modeling
+* When exporting a model for conversion to BMD, rotate the model about the X axis by -90 degrees.
+Most modeling programs define the Z axis as the up axis, but Nintendo games use the Y axis instead.
+Rotating the model ensures that the model is not sideways when imported into a game.

 ### Skinning
 * SuperBMD supports both skinned and unskinned models.
 * For skinned meshes, <b>make the root of the model's skeleton the child of a dummy object called `skeleton_root`.</b> SuperBMD uses the name of this dummy object to find the root of the skeleton so that it can process it.